ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

 * [RenderModels] Switched from using TextureFormat.ARGB32 to RGBA32 to fix pink texture issue on Vulkan.

-* [RenderModels] Fix for not initializing propery if game is paused on startup. https://github.com/ValveSoftware/steamvr_unity_plugin/issues/62
+* [RenderModels] Fix for not initializing properly if game is paused on startup. https://github.com/ValveSoftware/steamvr_unity_plugin/issues/62

 * [InteractionSystem] Added implemention for ItemPackageSpawner requireTriggerPressToReturn.